Hard chrome is thicker and more durable than decorative chrome. It can come in two finishes: matte, or brushed flats with matte rounds.

 Titanium Nitride (TiN)

-Titanium Nitride (TiN) is a durable coating that comes in gold or copper colors.
-The copper color is also referred to as rose gold.
+Titanium Nitride (TiN) is a durable coating that comes in gold or rose gold colors.

 Anodizing hardens the surface of the aluminum and allows nearly any color to be applied.
 Patterns can be created in the anodizing as well.